LivePersonInc/knowledge-center-archive/_release/August 2020/week-of-august-3rd.md

 * Resolve the null fields showing null on UI issue
 * Return 200 and 0 when conversation closed or not exist
 * Encrypt messages with conversation owner ID
-These has now been fixed with no configuration required
+These has now been fixed with no configuration required.

+## Survey Data - Expose 'answerName' and 'isValidAnswer' elements in MIA and EHA API response
+### Type: New functionality (Engagement History Interactions API 1.0.0.18)
+Exposed new elements in EIA response: answerId - An array of the numerical values of the answers.

+## Bug fix for Engagement History Interactions API 1.0.0.18
+Fixed CSV to provide date of birth when age was missing.